dathere/ckanext-security/README.md

 * Stronger password validators (NZISM compatible)
 * When users try to reset a password for an email address, CKAN will no longer disclose whether or not that email address exists in the DB.
-* Hide user profiles and user list from unlogged users
+* Hide user profiles and user list from users not logged in
-* Profanity check for usernames, and banned sensitive words like “hack“ or “hacked"
+* Check for profanity and sensitive words, like "hack", in usernames and user descriptions.

 ### Reset tokens
 Reset tokens are generated using `os.urandom(16)` instead of CKAN's default